jonas-fehrenbacher/ConsoleMusicPlayer/README.md

 ## How to use this music player?
 After you started the program and all tracks are loaded, you are in 'Tracks' state where you can scroll (with your mouse wheel) through the list of found tracks on your system (make sure console is on focus).
 If you want to play the currently highlighted track just press Enter.
 On the bottom you can see the status of the currently playing track and there are options to skip a few seconds forward / backward or jump to the track before / after the current one, to loop, change volume, to shuffle and pause.
 In the navigation bar on the top you have three options: Tracks (selected by default), Playlists and Directories.
 "Directories" just lists all the directories where the program is searching for music.
 Under Playlists you can choose a playlist and see all its tracks.
 Start the playlist by selecting a track in the playlist (Enter key) or press 'B' to go back to the playlist selection.
 Tracks are searched for in specific folders specified in config.properties.
+If you want to use different key shortcuts than the default ones, then you can change those in data/keymap.properties.
 Enjoy!
 #### Create playlists!
 If you like, you can add a playlist to data/.
 In a playlist (.pl) file in each line is the filename (e.g. myMusic.mp3) of a music file (which has to be in an folder specified in config.properties::musicDirs).
 Note: PlaylistEditor is comming, but for now dirToPlaylist.py helps to somewhat create playlists: